 Indeed, PASAI membership is quite rewarding.
 An open forum to share ideas.
 An environment where support is a certainty.
 An organization where working together leads to greater good.
-A key message PASAI members will take with them is the significance communicating and collaborating with colleagues, stakeholders and development partners locally strengthens relationships, fortifies trust and maximizes engagement, which, in turn, bolsters accountability and transparency regionally and globally.

 While we must say, "Tofa (Tuvaluan for Goodbye)!" to Tuvalu as the 20th PASAI Congress comes to a close, we also express a hearty, "Gude (Tok Pisin for Hello)!" to Papua New Guinea, the location for the next congress, the 21st PASAI Congress, in 2018!